st-user/servlet-fileupload-examples/spring-6-commons-fileupload/README.md

 #### Run conversion

-**Prerequisite:** You have to download the Commons FileUpload jar to your maven local repository file **before** you run the following commands
+Prerequisite: You have to download the Commons FileUpload jar to your maven local repository **before** you run the following commands

 ``` bash